 - if there is no tenancy agreement or where any agreement does not identify which party is responsible for repairs you have the right to have certain repairs carried out (the law sets out which repairs the landlord and tenant are responsible for)

 - if you do not have a tenancy agreement or the tenancy agreement does not state when the tenancy will end, under the law you have a right to a tenancy that will run for six months initially and after this period it will become a periodic tenancy

 You may contact your local Housing Executive office or the Housing Rights Service at Housing Advice NI for more advice.
 You should also use the link below to check the NIHE website on tenants' rights:

 Housing information in other languages

-You can find out more about the housing rights of EEA nationals in Northern Ireland by visting the Housing Advice website:
+You can find out more about the housing rights of EEA nationals in Northern Ireland by visiting the Housing Advice website: